XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We modified some names to avoid licensing risk.
 We thank you for your understanding.</p>&mdash; Girls&#39; Frontline-EN Official (@GirlsFrontlineE) <a href="https://twitter.com/GirlsFrontlineE/status/1001058278728548354?ref_src=twsrc%5Etfw">May 28, 2018</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### Can I set the damaged art as default for dolls?

-> Only on the main screen as an adjutant, unless you want them critically damaged forever.

-### The speech bubble hearts, SKK.
-What do they mean?

-> Dorm?
-Tap them to gain ¼ of an affection.
->
-> Echelon portrait?
-At 100 affection pts.

-### Are there welfare units in this game?
-And if so, are they permanently missable?

-> Yes.
-No.

 ### Where can I repair my damaged dolls?

 > Repair button at the main menu.
 You can also repair them on helipads pre and post-deployment. **Do note though that repairing post-deployment cost twice the resources and locks you out of S rank (gold) medals.**